 You can cut and prep your yellow squash and onion bowl and cover it in the fridge up to a day in advance.
 You can also slice the yellow squash and simply keep it in a Ziploc for about 1-2 days before cooking, but keep in mind it may dry out if not properly sealed.

-More vegetable recipes to try soon
+More side dish recipes to try soon

 - Oven Roasted Broccolini